equinor/sti/README.md

 The name comes from the Norwegian word "sti", which translates into "trail" or "path" in English."

 # Usage
+sti is in very early development, and a user centric Python API is not yet available

 # Precision mode
 When in precision mode, sti will use optimization to solve the planning problem.
 The method works as follows: